SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 Number 5 is obviously the FETF, which is the most common “door” foreigners use to buy a condo, but satisfying any one of the five is enough to qualify for freehold foreign ownership of a condominium in Phuket.

-Using a British Virgin Islands (BVI) Company to Purchase Property in Phuket
+Using a British Virgin Islands (BVI) Company to Own a Property in Phuket

 For some buyers exploring foreign freehold condo ownership in Phuket, succession planning is a key consideration.
 One effective approach is to purchase a condominium, or in some cases a villa, through an offshore company.